pic-protocol/pic-spec/draft/0.1/pic-spec.md

 | JWT | Resource Server | Token Issuer | Signature verification |
 | PIC | Executor | CAT (Trust Plane) | Continuity validation and PCA issuance |

-The CAT-Executor relationship is functionally equivalent to Authorization Server-Client relationships in OAuth 2.0 and other widely-deployed protocols.
+The CAT-Executor relationship in external deployments is functionally equivalent to Authorization Server-Client relationships in OAuth 2.0 and other widely-deployed protocols.

+**Internal CAT Pattern** (for trusted Executors):

+In environments where Executors are trusted (IoT with hardware security, TEE-based systems, trusted Kubernetes clusters, private networks, service mesh environments such as Istio Ambient Mesh), the CAT MAY be embedded within the Executor.
+This eliminates network round-trips while preserving PIC invariants.
+The logical validation flow remains identical; only the deployment topology changes.

 **Security Properties**: